mizbit/opi-nextion/README.md

 **The protocol**.

-* No events must be generated.
+* No *Send Component ID*.
-* When a page must retrieve data then the '?' must be prefixed to the configuration file name.
+* When a page must retrieve data then the '?' must be prefixed to the configuration file name -> Initialize Event.
-* When page data must be stored then the '!' must be prefixed to the configuration file name.
+* When page data must be stored then the '!' must be prefixed to the configuration file name -> Touch Event.
-* The startup page, the main page, must just send 'main'
+* The startup page, the main page, must just send 'main -> Initialize Event.
 * There are well defined [object names](/objects) per page.

 Example main page.